mlaursen/react-md/packages/documentation/src/components/Customization/OverridingDefaults.md

 few values.

 > I recommend keeping a separate `_rmd-variable-overrides.scss` file so you can
-> easily keep track of which default varables you have overridden.
+> easily keep track of which default variables you have overridden.
 You can then
 > import this in your "global" variables file so you have access to these values
 > from any Sass file in your project.
-See [recommended base project files].

 First, create or update `src/_rmd-variable-overrides.scss`: